Beckhoff/DeviceManager_ADS_Samples/README.md

 # DeviceManager_ADS_Example

-This example in shows how to get and set system information made available by the [Beckhoff Device Manager](https://infosys.beckhoff.com/content/1033/devicemanager/262925835.html ) using [ADS](https://infosys.beckhoff.com/content/1033/tcinfosys3/11291871243.html ).
+This example shows how to get and set system information made available by the [Beckhoff Device Manager](https://infosys.beckhoff.com/content/1033/devicemanager/262925835.html) using [ADS](https://infosys.beckhoff.com/content/1033/tcinfosys3/11291871243.html).
 While this example uses C++, the general procedure can be adapted to any ADS implementation.

 The project defines two build targets: